Unsolved Problems in Group Theory. The Kourovka Notebook

 \textbf{7.56.} (B.\,Amberg).
 Does a group satisfy the minimum (respectively, maximum) condition on subgroups if it is a product of two subgroups satisfying the minimum (respectively, maximum) condition on subgroups? \raisebox{-1ex}{\sl N.\,S.\,Chernikov}

 \emp

 \bmp \textbf{7.57.} a) A set of generators of a finitely generated group $G$ consisting of the least possible number $d(G)$ of elements is called a {\it basis of $G$}.
 Let $r_M(G)$ be the least number of relations necessary to define $G$ in the basis $M$ and let $r(G)$ be the minimum of the numbers $r_M(G)$ over all bases $M$ of $G$.
 It is known that $r_M(G) \leq d(G) + r(G)$ for any basis $M$.
-Can the equality hold for some basis~$M$? \makebox[15ex][r]{} \raisebox{-1ex}{\sl V.\,A.\,Churkin}
+Does there exist a finitely presented group $G$ for which the inequality becomes equality for some basis~$M$?